corpbob/openshift_ansible_vagrant/README.md

 # Install an OpenShift cluster using Vagrant and ansible

 ## Prerequisites

-- Install Vagrant to your local machine
+Install the following in your local machine:

+   - VirtualBox
+   - Vagrant
-- Install Ansible to your local machine
+   - Ansible
-- Install Git to your local machine
+   - Git

 - Your computer has internet access

 ## The Setup